No products in the cart.

 Planting Seeds Directly Into The Ground

-To direct sow seeds depends on the plant species and the climate you live in.
+Sowing seeds directly depends on the plant species and your climate.

 For example, you can plant vegetable seeds after the last frost date in spring and have warm soil for seed germination.